wp-plugins/tweet-my-post/readme.txt

 Tags: twitter, tweet my post, author, twitter handle, publish, ksg91 Requires at least: 2.0.2
 Tested up to: 3.3.2
-Stable tag: 1.2.1
+Stable tag: 1.3.17

 A WordPress Plugin which Tweets the new posts with its Author's Twitter handle.

 == Description ==

-This plugin allows wordpress users to set their twitter handle and whenever a new post is published, tweet will be sent with post's title, link and it's author's twitter handle.
+This plugin allows WordPress users to set their twitter handle and whenever a new post is published, tweet will be sent with post's title, link and it's author's twitter handle.
-A sample tweet would be "POST_TITLE - POST_LINK by @AUTHOR" .
+Defualt Format would be "POST_TITLE - POST_LINK by @AUTHOR" .
 If Author has not set any handle, only POST_TITLE & POST_LINK are tweeted.
+You can also set your own custom format that suits you best.

 == Installation ==